mockoon/mockoon.com/content/docs/latest/mockoon-cloud/data-synchronization-team-collaboration.md

 The data synchronization feature is available in the Solo and Team/Enterprise plans.
 The feature's behaviors are similar in all plans, but some **quotas and limits apply**.
 Here are the main ones:

 - **Solo plan**:
-  - 2 environments synchronized.
+  - 5 environments synchronized.
   - 5MB per environment.
 - **Team plan**:
-  - 5 environments synchronized.
+  - 10 environments synchronized.
   - 10MB per environment.
 - **Enterprise plan**:
-  - 10 environments synchronized.
+  - 20 environments synchronized.
   - 15MB per environment.

 For all users (Solo, Team, and Enterprise), the environments can be synchronized across an unlimited number of devices with a limit of 2 simultaneous devices per user.